buildtesters/buildtest/docs/setup.rst

 Requirements
 ------------

-buildtest is compatible with RHEL/Centos
+buildtest is supported on Redhat or Centos

 You need the following packages to get started.